← All posts

 For real legal practice, System B is often the better system.

-Review boundaries also improve supervision
+Review boundary is also a supervision layer

 Partners and supervising attorneys do not just need better drafts.
 They need to know: